By KENNETH DEL VECCHIO

 There is no “magical” moment when a fetus suddenly turns human.
 The fetus/baby is always human.
 Arguing otherwise is not just stupid, it’s disingenuous…Unless the person making the argument is lacking brain power – but then, is that person actually a human being?
 Or just a brainless mass of tissue?

-Kenneth Del Vecchio, ESN publisher and editor-in-chief, is the author of some of the nation’s best-selling legal books, including a series of criminal codebooks published by Pearson Education/Prentice Hall and ALM/New Jersey & New York Law Journal Books.
+Kenneth Del Vecchio is the author of some of the nation’s best-selling legal books, including a series of criminal codebooks published by Pearson Education/Prentice Hall and ALM/New Jersey & New York Law Journal Books.
 He is a former judge, a former prosecutor and a practicing criminal/entertainment attorney for 23 years, wherein he has tried over 400 cases.
 Mr. Del Vecchio is also an acclaimed filmmaker who has written, produced and directed over 30 movies that star 100+ film and TV stars, including several Academy Award and Emmy winners and nominees.
 His films are distributed through industry leaders such as Sony Pictures, NBCUniversal, Cinedigm, and E-1 Entertainment.
 He has starred in numerous movies, as well.
 A best-selling political thriller novelist, he penned his first published novel at only 24-years-old.
 Additionally, Mr. Del Vecchio is the founder and chairman of Hoboken International Film Festival, called by FOX, Time Warner, and other major media “One of the 10 Biggest Film Festivals in the World.”
 A frequent legal and political analyst on the major television networks, Mr. Del Vecchio formerly served as the publisher and editorial page editor for a New Jersey daily newspaper.

 COMMENTS DISABLED BY SITE.